HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 ## Exporting the user session usage report in human readable format

-To export the user session usage report, use the following command and include the start date and end date:
+To export the user session usage report, use the following command and include the start date, end date and `--pretty`:

 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD> --pretty